 Separation of Church and State

 USHA is a strong advocate of the separation of Church and State.
-The world has witnessed innumerable conflicts and human suffering whenever the demarcation between faith and politics where ambiguous.
+The world has witnessed innumerable conflicts and human suffering whenever the demarcation between faith and politics where were ambiguous.
 Hence, we whole-heartedly support separation of church and state as enshrined in the Constitution.

 Display of Religious Material